 Examples of Cover Crops:

-I recommend broadcasting some turnip, kale, buckwheat, and clover seeds across the garden area.
+I recommend broadcasting some turnips, kale, buckwheat, rye, winter peas and clover seeds across the garden area.
 If you have trouble finding these seeds, you can look in the sporting goods section of most stores and find a wide selection of deer plot mixes that contain a great mix of seeds that will work well as your cover crop.

 How do I kill a cover crop without herbicides?

-- Get your trimmer or weed-eater out and begin cutting the cover crop from the top, moving slowly to the bottom of the plants.
+- Get your trimmer or weed-eater out and cut the cover crop from the top, moving slowly to the bottom of the plants.

 This will allow your trimmer to work as a flail cutter and reduce the cover crop to small pieces.
-Smaller pieces will till much more easily and decompose more quickly, . - Once you have completed weed-eating the cover crop, you are now ready to make several passes over the area with your tiller.
+Smaller pieces will till much more easily and decompose more quickly.
+Mowing the cover crop with a lawn mower will further reduce the residue’s size and increase the decomposition rate. - Once you have completed weed-eating or mowing the cover crop, let the clipping dry for about two weeks.

 What materials will I need to terminate a cover crop from my garden?

-You will need a two tools before you start:
+You will need three tools before you start:

 - Trimmer or Weedeater